Last Update 07-04-07

 Mike had missed the call to the lanes for eliminations - so he went to the tower to

 beg for a run.
 The class had already run.
-But when Bruce heard that Mike had
+But when I heard that Mike had

-missed the call, even tho Bruce had earned a third place finish, he decided to run Mike anyway.
+missed the call, even tho I had already earned a third place finish, I decided to run Mike anyway.

-When are you going to see sportsmanship like that?
-Mike had driven a long way too, and as Bruce
+Mike had driven a long way too, and as I

 be Mikes best pass all day.
 The Ventura had four 6.70 passes in a row.
 It was an eighth mile race track.